 They each run about $1500, which for wooden clarinets is very economical.
 Jupiter clarinets were designed after Yamaha, so the two models are remarkably similar.

 Remember, plastic clarinets are a great option for the beginner but as the player advances, they may want to switch to a more inexpensive wood intermediate model for enhanced playability.
+This is somehow similar to what happens when one considers synthetics reeds for a clarinet instead of cane reeds.

 However, they must be aware of the added considerations when dealing with wood.
 In conjunction, they also may want to explore other options such as hard rubber.